Wet season: Areas affected

 Areas with a savanna climate in Sub-Saharan Africa, such as Ghana, Burkina Faso, Darfur, Eritrea, Ethiopia, and Botswana have a distinct rainy season.
-Also subtropical areas like Florida, South and Southeast Texas, and southern Louisiana have a rainy season.
+Also subtropical areas like Florida, South and Southeast Texas, and southern Louisiana in the United States have a rainy season.
 Monsoon regions include the Indian subcontinent, Southeast Asia (including Indonesia and Philippines), northern sections of Australia, Polynesia, Central America, western and southern Mexico, the Desert Southwest of the United States, southern Guyana, and northeast Brazil.

 Northern Guyana has two wet seasons: one in early spring and the other in early winter.
 In western Africa, there are two rainy seasons across southern sections, but only one across the north.
 Within the Mediterranean climate regime, the west coast of the United States, the southwest coast of Australia and South Africa, the Mediterranean coastline of Italy, Spain, Greece, Lebanon, Syria, Algeria, Morocco, Tunisia, and Turkey, as well as areas further inland in Western Asia which include Jordan, Northern Iraq and most parts of Iran, experience a wet season in the winter months.
-Similarly, the wet season in the Negev desert of Israel extends from October through May.
-At the boundary between the Mediterranean and monsoon climates lies the Sonoran desert, which receives the two rainy seasons associated with each climate regime.
+Similarly, the wet season in the Negev Desert of Israel extends from October through May.
+At the boundary between the Mediterranean and monsoon climates lies the Sonoran Desert, which receives the two rainy seasons associated with each climate regime.

 The wet season is known by many different local names throughout the world.
 For example, in Mexico it is known as "storm season".
 Different names are given to the various short "seasons" of the year by the First Nations of Northern Australia: the wet season typically experienced there from December to March is called Gudjewg.
 The precise meaning of the word is disputed, although it is widely accepted to relate to the severe thunderstorms, flooding, and abundant vegetation growth commonly experienced at this time.